mirpl/lambda-examples/s3FileSaver/README.md

 #### Deploy with Serverless:

 You need to have Serverless installed on your machine.
-Once Serverless' installed, go to this README's location in your terminal and type the following commands:
+Once Serverless' installed, go to this README's location in your terminal and type the following command:

 ```
 sls invoke local -f s3FileSaver \